-Behind this idea is the assumption that intelligence is a good indicator of one's judgment.
-Also, intelligence is of all human properties that might be relevant in this respect the one that is the most reliably and accurately testable.
+Behind this idea is the assumption that intelligence is a good indicator of one's judgement.
+Also, intelligence is, of all human properties that might be relevant in this respect, the one that is the most reliably and accurately testable.

-Test norms could be based directly on the voting population.
-Norming and vote counting would take place in one go.
-Universal peace would be around the corner.
+Test norms are based directly on the voting population.
+Norming and vote counting take place in one go.
+Universal peace is around the corner.

-An even better weighting system would use measures of conscientiousness and associative horizon, next to intelligence (or an aggregate verifiability/creativity/awareness score), but at this moment I can not offer such measures in a usable form.
+An even better weighting system would use measures of conscientiousness and associative horizon, next to intelligence, but at this moment I can not offer such measures in a usable form.
 Also, a possible future society consisting of only or mainly highly intelligent, highly conscientious people, would not need vote weighting at all.
 Vote weighting should be seen as a temporary instrument in advancing toward a better world.

 A few comments to this proposal are dealt with below.

 Comment: Vote weighting only deals with the voters and does not affect the actual political parties, politicians, party programs and policies.

 Reply: Indirectly, it does affect all of those.
 When it becomes known there will be vote weighting, new parties will be formed with intelligent programs that would have been without chance in an unweighted system, and/or existing parties will adjust their programs accordingly.
 On the other hand, existing successful party programs may be without chance in the weighted system.